 To choose the ideal PM software for your organization, you first need to figure out what features you need, such as a work order system, vendor management, asset tracking, inventory control, maintenance report form, and scheduling, among other things.

 Secondly, you should determine how user-friendly the PM software is and whether your team can easily adjust to it.
-Also, make sure it has adequate customer support and can help streamline your onboarding process.
+Also, make sure it has an adequate customer support and can help streamline your onboarding process.

 Lastly, check if the PM software offers chat functionality to maintain communications and a cost analysis option to help with budgeting preventive maintenance operations.